 There are so many resources to choose from-be selective.
-Aim for no more than 5 resources you use a lot.
-Here are a couple more favourites.
+Aim for no more than 5 resources you use a

 Healthy Food Guide has a portion size poster as well-it has more detail than this one from the heart foundation promise quick weight loss, restrict a specific food group, require expensive supplements, and are short lived.